How to treat Urinary Tract Infections

 Yes, the foods you eat will affect the bacteria in your body — it can destroy the good bacteria and allow the bad bacteria to proliferate quickly.
 What kinds of foods should you curtail from your diet?

-• Don’t eat or drink sugar-laden foods such as sodas, cakes, cookies, concentrated fresh fruit drinks, alcohol, etc. An environment that’s been overrun with sugar can impair the white blood skin cells from killing harmful bacteria.
+• Don’t eat or drink sugar-laden foods such as fizzy drinks, cakes, cookies, concentrated fresh fruit drinks, alcohol, etc. An environment that’s been overrun with sugar can impair the white blood skin cells from killing harmful bacteria.

 • Don’t consume processed or spicy foods.
 Avoid dangerous fats, red meats, shellfish and dairy.
 The acidity of these foods can increase the amount of bad bacteria in the body.